What contributes to longer implementations?

 Additionally, when faced with long implementations, many organizations opt for cobbled together integrations and workarounds in an effort to minimize the potential disruption to clients.
 Instead of looking forward and focusing on the potential of the new solution, considerable resources are dedicated to single-use projects that incorporate the legacy system.
 Spending this type of effort on a “disposable” solution only adds to delayed timelines and longer periods of overlapping systems.

 Efforts designed to increase this “dual life” phase, either by clinging to legacy systems or by trying to replicate, in the new system, a bad process from the old one, risk needlessly pushing out end dates.
 A dual-life period creates a chaotic and stressful environment for staff, threatens to tarnish the customer experience, and has the potential to impact the organization’s objectives.
 Minimizing exposure to this condition is a critical factor in reducing implementation risk.

 Relying on customization instead of configuration

-As noted in a previous article, while customization and configuration are often used interchangeably, there are critical differences between them.
+Customization and configuration are often used interchangeably; there are critical differences between them.
 Customization entails developers writing code to adapt a system to meet the needs of an individual customer.
 This approach is highly expensive, time-intensive (as every new addition needs to be thoroughly tested and adjusted), and prone to scope creep.
 Configuration, on the other hand, allows end-users to personalize a standard base system in a way that meets their organization’s needs.

 Solutions that rely heavily on customizations create lengthier implementation cycles and often replicate the same complex, difficult-to-change environment that inspired the system switch in the first place.